rraju26/pyIndiaFactorInvesting/README.md

 3. **Open the Jupyter Notebooks**:
     ```bash
     jupyter notebook notebooks/intro_to_ap.ipynb
+    jupyter notebook notebooks/intro_multicoll.ipynb
     jupyter notebook notebooks/factor_based_analysis.ipynb

 ## Notebooks
 1. **Introduction to Asset Pricing**: This notebook introduces key concepts in asset pricing and their applications in the Indian market.
+2. **Multicollinearity in Asset Pricing Models Using Indian Data: A Primer**: This notebook explores the identification and mitigation of multicollinearity in asset pricing models using Indian financial data.
 2. **Factor-Based Analysis**: This notebook covers the basics of factor based analysis and provides practical analysis examples.